ibm-cloud-docs/hpc-slurm/creating-workspace.md

 {: #next-steps-create-ui}
 {: ui}

-After you've successfully created a workspace, you can begin [Generating a plan](/docs/hpc-slurm?topic=hpc-slurm-generate-plan&interface=ui#generate-plan-ui) to validate all of the configuration properties.
+After you successfully created a workspace, you can begin [Generating a plan](/docs/hpc-slurm?topic=hpc-slurm-generate-plan&interface=ui#generate-plan-ui) to validate all the configuration properties.

 ## Before you begin
 {: #before-you-begin-creating-cli}
 {: cli}

-Before you get started, make sure that you've completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/hpc-slurm?topic=hpc-slurm-setting-up-cli&interface=cli).
+Before you get started, make sure that you completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/hpc-slurm?topic=hpc-slurm-setting-up-cli&interface=cli).

 ## Creating a workspace using the CLI
 {: #create-workspace-cli}